Let’s say it loud, recruiting is a difficult task!

 Deciding your hiring objectives should be a base for every recruitment strategy.
 To decide your hiring goals just get the answers to the questions like what is the purpose of recruiting?
 What do you want to achieve by hiring?
 What results would you like to get?

-A clear goal not only helps you develop a robust hiring strategy but also channelizes your efforts and help you measure success or failure as well as return on investment.
+A clear goal not only helps you develop a robust hiring strategy but also channelizes your efforts and helps you measure success or failure as well as return on investment.

 The way quality of hire is important to measure the caliber of a new hire the same way it is responsible for deciding the success or failure of the overall recruiting function.